 Pastors today are asking, what are the qualities of a ‘real preacher’?
-Actually the question should be ‘what are the qualities of an effective preacher?’
+Actually, the question should be ‘what are the qualities of an effective preacher?’
 So let me share with you today, the 10 qualities that transform an ordinary speaker into an effective preacher.
 BTW: I know I have stressed the importance of the ministry of preaching many times before but the ministry itself is so important I cannot stress it enough.
 [Image Credit: RAWKU5]

 Don’t preach something that you don’t do yourself in the first place.
 How can you become an effective preacher if no one listens?
 Don’t distribute pages from the Bible, rather let the message to speak to your heart in advance.
-Then it to your others.
+Then to others through you.

-My homiletics teacher in my first day at the class told me ‘Spend one hour in study for every minute you are going to spend behind the pulpit’
+My homiletics teacher on my first day at the class told me ‘Spend one hour in the study for every minute you are going to spend behind the pulpit.’

 This principle is true for preachers also.
 To preach is not to advertise big and offer little or even nothing.
 Maybe there is a teenager in your congregation who is fleeing from home and he needs to be confronted.
 There could be someone who needs healing.
 This is called ‘the felt need’.
 A felt need is a critical need.
 If you intend to be aware of peoples’ needs it is important that you are spiritually prepared, so that the Holy Spirit can guide you.